 Inverters have two power specifications: the input power that it will it handle, and its maximum output power (in AC).

 This means that if your string inverter lists a maximum input power of 5,000 watts, you can connect a maximum of 5,000 watts of solar panels to the unit.
-However, remember that in the previous article we learned that those STC panel ratings are not really achieved in the real world, and a panel’s true maximum is going to be around 25% less than that.
+However, the nameplate power rating (the STC rating) of a solar panel is rarely achieved in the real world.
+A panel’s output in day-to-day use might be around 20% less than that at best.

 If future system expansion is a possibility for you - say, maybe you’re planning to buy an electric microbus and you want to charge it with solar electricity - and you are getting a string inverter, you may want to hedge against that possibility by going with a larger inverter or asking your installer to plan for adding a second inverter in the future.

-Also, this is a situation where your best choice may be to go with microinverters.
+This is also a situation where your best choice may be to go with microinverters.

 You should check with online retailers for latest pricing.